johnh865/americans4representation/src/site/learn.md

 Only with a new consensus can we can finally enact the necessary reforms that our current politicians cannot.

-# A Call for Membership
+# A Call for Volunteers

 We want liberals.
 We want conservatives.
 We want libertarians.
 We want socialists.
 We want the selfish and the selfless.
 We want to empower everyone as a rising tide lifts all boats.
 We want your **participation**.
 If you think America can do better, please [join our group](/join)!